natgo/wt-wiki-scraper/wikitext-transpiled/fleet/Scharnhorst.md

 == Usage in battles ==
 <!-- ''Describe the technique of using this ship, the characteristics of her use in a team and tips on strategy.
 Abstain from writing an entire guide – don't try to provide a single point of view, but give the reader food for thought.
 Talk about the most dangerous opponents for this vehicle and provide recommendations on fighting them.
 If necessary, note the specifics of playing with this vehicle in various modes (AB, RB, SB).'' -->

-The Scharnhorst is one of the best protected vessels in the game.
-Acting as a fast battleship, the Scharnhorst has the capability to be used as a brawler, using its speed and armour to move much more rapidly across the map than any other capital ship, enabling you to effectively contest capture points and close the distance when attacking enemy ships.
+The Scharnhorst is one of the best protected vessels in the game against the AP rounds.
+The only truly feasible way to counter the Scharnhorst is with high explosive rounds.

-Although the main cannons are only 283 mm, the shells have high armour penetration values, enabling you to easily penetrate just about any other capital ship in game, at close and medium ranges.
-However, the shells have quite a small level of explosive filler, meaning that while the shells can easily get into the internals of enemy ships, they struggle to do much damage.
-Even cruisers can take several salvoes from the main guns before you inflict enough damage to sink them.
+Acting as a fast battleship, the Scharnhorst has the capability to be used as a brawler, using its speed and armour to move faster across the map than most battleships and battlecruisers, enabling it to effectively contest capture points and close the distance when attacking enemy ships.

-Unlike any other capital ship, aside from the Parizhskaya kommuna, the Scharnhorst has a capable array of anti-air guns, making aircraft much less of a threat than in other battleships.
+Although the main cannons are only 283 mm, the shells have a relatively high armour penetration value (APCBC can penetrate 333 mm at 30° angle of attack from 7,500 m) enabling it to penetrate most battleships and battlecruisers, at close to medium range.
+However, the shells have quite small explosive filler, meaning that the post-penetration damage is relatively low, and it might require few direct hits to cripple key components, and selecting munitions best suited for the target is essential, with SAPBC and HE being often the preferred options over APCBC.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in the bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->

 '''Pros:'''
-* Incredibly resilient to damage due to thick layered armour and high crew count
+* Incredibly resilient to the armour-piercing shells due to thick layered armour and high crew count
-* High top speed and decent traverse speed
+* High top speed and decent acceleration
 * Great gun handling - relatively high turret rotation and gun elevation speed for the calibre
 * Fast reload speed for main guns of this calibre
 * Secondary guns are effective when up close